DanieleDeSensi/ffProbe/README.md

 Introduction
 =======

-ffProbe is a new pipelined parallel implementation of a NetFlow probe built on top of FastFlow, a parallel programming framework for multicore platforms based on non-blocking lock-free/fence-free synchronization mechanisms.
+ffProbe is a new pipelined parallel implementation of a [NetFlow](http://www.cisco.com/c/en/us/products/ios-nx-os-software/ios-netflow/index.html) probe built on top of [FastFlow](http://calvados.di.unipi.it/), a parallel programming framework for multicore platforms based on non-blocking lock-free/fence-free synchronization mechanisms. ffProbe uses [PF_RING](http://www.ntop.org/products/pf_ring/) for efficient low-latency packets capture.

 Thanks to an efficient design, ffProbe is able to scale with the number of cores used and to process up to 10 Million Packets per Second using a commodity 8-cores processor.